pipelinelabo/datalaiq-wiki/scripting/anko.md

 ### crypto/tls

-This module is only available if `Disable-Network-Script-Functions` is set to `false` in the Gravwell config. `crypto/tls` only exports the TLS config type for use in the `net/http` module:
+This module is only available if `Disable-Network-Script-Functions` is set to `false` in the DatalaiQ config. `crypto/tls` only exports the TLS config type for use in the `net/http` module:

 - `tls.Config`